 If your child suddenly has a problem with their braces, ring 65 51 55 50 on weekdays 8:00–10:00.

 If your child takes public transportation to and from school, you will have the opportunity to be partially reimbursed at the end of the school year.
 In June, our bookkeeper will ask for a printout of your child’s travels from rejsekort.dk.
-One pool of funds is then divided amongst those who have turned in travel history from rejsekort.dk.
+One pool of funds is then divided amongst those who have printed and turned in travel history from rejsekort.dk to the office.
 The reimbursements are made in early July.
 A family might expect to receive anywhere from 50%–70% in reimbursement.

 The OIS team is comprised of over 30 professionals from 15 countries, including Denmark.
 The cosmopolitan team represents diverse ages, nationalities, subjects, and backgrounds.

-Our Primary School Teaching Team are comprised of qualified teachers who were primarily trained in their home countries of England, Ireland, the USA, and Australia.
+Our primary school teaching team are comprised of qualified teachers and support who were primarily trained in their home countries of England, Ireland, the USA, and Australia.

 We offer French starting in P6.
-S7–S11, students have the choice between French or German.
+S10–S11 students have the choice between French or German.
 In S10 and S11, French students have the option of IGCSE French or DELF.

 Students at OIS have a minimum of three lessons of Danish per week.
-Starting with the 2021–2022 academic year, every year level offers Danish as a First Language, Danish as a Second Language, or Danish as a Foreign Language.
+Most year levels offer Danish as a first, second, or third language.

-We encourage a healthy packed lunch and smaller snacks for both the morning and afternoon breaks.
-We do not have refrigerators.
+We encourage a healthy packed lunches and small snacks for both the morning and afternoon breaks.
+We do not have refrigerators available.
+It is possible to arrange a daily milk for your child from skolemælk.dk where there are many varieties to choose from.